-- 48 1 annual reports,
+- 48.1 annual reports;

-- 48 2 annual returns, and
+- 48.2 annual returns; and

-- 48 3 annual statements of account
+- 48.3 annual statements of account.

-- 48.4 Except as provided by law or authorised by the Directors or an ordinary resolution of the Company, no person is entitled to inspect any of the Company's accounting or other records or Documents merely by virtue of being a member
+- 48.4 Except as provided by law or authorised by the Directors or an ordinary resolution of the Company, no person is entitled to inspect any of the Company's accounting or other records or documents merely by virtue of being a shareholder.